 1Blocker

 Many Mac users find that security products either don’t work well for Apple devices or leave certain features exclusive to Windows.
-1Blocker is an ad blocker for macOS and iOS, which is appealing to Apple fans.
+1Blocker is an ad blocker for macOS and iOS that appeals to Apple fans.
 You can customize what kinds of ads, widgets, and comments you see when you’re online.
 It was built exclusively for Safari and includes a firewall.
 It’s also fantastic for parents because you can even block adult sites.

 The only downside to 1Blocker may be that there are no smart toggles for Safari on iOS, and some app functions didn’t work as well using the ad blocker when we tested it.